 Most of the position trading strategies are following the trends and are searching for higher highs and lower highs to assess the price dynamic.

-Many long-term traders prefer to work with exponential moving averages (EMA).
+Many long-term traders prefer to use position trading strategies that work with exponential moving averages (EMA).
 This is because these moving averages suggest that recent data is more important, while the simple moving averages (SMA) don’t make a distinction.
 Generally, when a faster EMA is crossing a slow EMA from bottom to top, this is a signal for a long position, and vice versa.

 Here is a strategy example on the chart below.
 When the EMA 12 (red) crosses the EMA 36 (green), this is a signal for a long position, and vice versa: